apify/crawlee/docs/guides/getting_started.md

 ##### The missing `pseudoUrls`

-Earlier we've learned that `pseudoUrls` are not required and if omitted, all links matching the given `selector` will be enqueued.
+Earlier we learned that `pseudoUrls` are not required and if omitted, all links matching the given `selector` will be enqueued.
 This is exactly what we need, so we're skipping `pseudoUrls` this time.
 That does not mean that you can't use `pseudoUrls` together with a custom `selector` though, because you absolutely can!

 ##### Finally, the `userData` of `enqueueLinks()`

 You will see `userData` used often throughout Apify SDK and it's nothing more than a place to store your own data on a `Request` instance.
-You can access it by `request.userData` and it's a plain `Object` that can be used to store anything that needs to survive the full life-cycle of the
+You can access it with `request.userData` and it's a plain `Object` that can be used to store anything that needs to survive the full life-cycle of the
 `Request`.

 We can use the `transformRequestFunction` option of `enqueueLinks()` to modify all the `Request` instances it creates and enqueues.
 In our case, we